Choosing for Multiple Ages

 Disadvantages

-• The older student may be bored if they already know the information
+• The older student may be bored if he already knows the information

 • The younger student may be frustrated trying to keep up